socketry/nio4r/README.md

  => #<Proc:0x1000@(irb):4>
 ```

-The main method of importance is NIO::Selector#select, which monitors all
+The main method of importance is `#select`, which monitors all
 registered IO objects and returns an array of monitors that are ready.

 ```ruby